-In the event of unusual or inclement weather, when the University remains open, faculty members should make every reasonable effort to meet their regularly scheduled classes; the final judgment on what is reasonable effort resides with the individual faculty member.
+In the event of inclement weather, when the University remains open, faculty members should make every reasonable effort to meet their regularly scheduled classes.
+The final judgment on what is reasonable effort, and therefore whether to hold class, resides with the individual faculty member.
+Faculty members should try to notify their students of a decision to cancel class in a timely manner.